lqhuang/awesome/README.md

   WebAssembly runtime for Python
 - [pyodide/pyodide](https://github.com/pyodide/pyodide): Pyodide is a Python
   distribution for the browser and Node.js based on WebAssembly
+- [fermyon/spin](https://github.com/fermyon/spin): Spin is an open source framework for building and running fast, secure, and composable cloud microservices with WebAssembly

 ## Python